meladybrown/Moon/post/index.md

 ---
-layout: craft & diy
+layout: post
-title: All Craft & DIY
+title: All Post
-excerpt: "A List of Craft & DIY"
+excerpt: "A List of Post"
 comments: false
 ---